Danish Dairy Board

 - Preparation of industry statistics.

-The board is the executive management of the Danish Dairy Board and consists of 6 members.
+The board consists of 6 members.
 The board supervises the management and handles the strategic and guiding leadership of the Danish Dairy Board.

 The members of the Danish Dairy Board can be divided into two groups.
 The first group consists of co-operative and private dairies whereas the second group comprises trading companies with export and import of dairy products.
 Our members vary in size, from small farm dairies with few employees to large companies with several hundred employees.